ashismo/ashismo.github.com/_posts/codequality/2015-05-14-Java-Code-Coverage-in-SONAR-powered-by-JaCoCo.md

 }
 </code></pre>

 * Write a pom.xml file to build the code.
-In the next topic we shall see what is required for JaCoCo code coverage report
+In the next section we shall see what is required for JaCoCo code coverage report

 <pre class="prettyprint highlight"><code class="language-xml" data-lang="xml">